Ring Alarm Home Security System Review

 What happens when a problem is detected?
 The security professional will work to scare off intruders with the two-way talk feature and siren.
 If that doesn't work, they can dispatch emergency services.

-You can learn more about this service and some other new goodies Ring now offers in the video below.
+You can learn more about this service and some other new goodies Ring now offers in our announcement video.

 Video: Is Ring alarm right for you?